If you just graduated from high school, think of changing your career, or always wanted to become an electrician, you need to ensure it’s worth it.

-There are many people in their 40s or even 60s who don’t look really in-shape, but they get the job done fine.
+There are many people in their 40s or even 60s who don’t look “in shape,” but they get the job done fine.

-If you can stay on your feet all day, you’ll be all right.
+If you can manage to stay on your feet all day, you’ll do fine in this field.

 Are You Good with Your Hands?

-If you want to work on a desk job, this is not it.
+If you want to work on a desk job, this is not the job for you.

-You will be up and down for the most part of the day.
+Here, you will be climbing up and down the ladder for most of the day.

-And when you get home in the evening, you feel like you actually got something done.
+And when you get home in the evening, you feel satisfied for actually getting something done.

 Do You Have Good Vision?

-Up to 8% of the male population can be affected by it.
+Problems arise if you are colorblind, which up to 8% of the male population can be affected by.

 Wires are usually color-coded, so colorblindness can cause mistakes.